Purple-stemmed Cliffbrake

 Similar species:

-• Smooth Cliffbrake (Pellaea glabella) - very similar, but much more common; has a smooth stalk
+• Smooth Cliffbrake (Pellaea glabella) - very similar, but much more common; has a smooth stalk.

 • Slender Cliffbrake (Cryptogramma stelleri)

-Fronds: Evergreen; Once divided
+Fronds: Evergreen, Once divided

 Height: Up to 20 cm (7 in)

-Habitat: Open areas on Dolostone
+Habitat: Fields and Open Areas; Open areas on Dolostone.

 Native/Non-native: Native

-Status: Very rare in Ontario
+Status: Very rare in Ontario.

 Origin and Meaning of Names: